 Niall Williams was born in Dublin in 1958.
-He studied English and French literature at University College Dublin before graduating with a Master’s degree in Modern American Literature.
-He moved to New York in 1980 where he married Christine Breen, whom he had met while she was a Master’s student also at UCD, and took his first job opening boxes of books in Fox and Sutherland’s bookshop in Mount Kisco.
-He later worked as a copywriter for Avon Books in New York City before leaving America with Chris in 1985 to attempt to make a life as a writer.
+He studied English and French Literature at University College Dublin and graduated with a MA in Modern American Literature.
+He moved to New York in 1980 where he married Christine Breen, whom he had met while she was also a student at UCD.
+His first job in New York was opening boxes of books in Fox and Sutherland’s Bookshop in Mount Kisco.
+He later worked as a copywriter for Avon Books in New York City before leaving America with Chris in 1985 to attempt to make a life as a writer in Ireland.
 They moved on April 1st to the cottage in west Clare that Chris’s grandfather had left eighty years before to find his life in America.

 His first four books were co-written with Chris and tell of their life together in Co Clare.